rapPayne/angular_in_3_weeks/labs/2.5 Week 2 homework/README.md

 ## Reinforcing signals and *ngIf
-When looking at their orders, our waiters should be able to see what area they've chosen.
-We're going to add a notice to their orders list showing what area they've chosen.
+Our waiters should be able to see their area when looking at their orders.
+We're going to edit the orders list.
+We'll add a notice showing what area they've chosen.

-1. First we have to define a `area` variable to show.
+1. First we have to define an `area` variable to show.
 Edit `orders.component.ts` and add it:
 ```typescript
 export class OrdersComponent {
   orders: Signal<any[]> = signal([]);